-On July 8th and July 22nd, Lucas will portray President Peyton Randolph.
+On July 22nd, Lucas will portray President Peyton Randolph.

 The summer season of public performances began during America's Bicentennial and continues today.
 These performances occur each Sunday in the summer beginning Memorial Day weekend and run through Labor Day weekend.